imanyilma/weather-api-integrationn/README.md

 **📝 Overview**
 Weather-api-integrationn is a comprehensive developer toolset designed to streamline the creation of modern weather applications.
-It combines a reliable #backend API with a modern, **component-based frontend architecture**, ensuring scalable and maintainable codebases.
+It combines a reliable #backend API with a modern, **component-based frontend architecture**,ensuring scalable and maintainable codebases.

 ✨ **Key Features**

 🍀 **Dependency Management:**
 Uses pnpm-lock.yaml for consistent, reproducible builds across different environments.

 **🌺 UI Components:**
 Offers a rich library of accessible, styled React components built with Tailwind CSS.

 **💫 Weather Data API:**
 Provides backend endpoints for real-time weather retrieval and secure user authentication via Google OAuth.

 **🔧Responsive Design:**
 Includes custom hooks and configurations for mobile responsiveness and performance optimization